D'Anthony Bell: Cleveland Browns

 On April 30, 2022, Bell signed with the Cleveland Browns as an undrafted free agent, following the 2022 NFL draft.
 He made the Browns' 53-man final roster out of training camp and became the first player from West Florida to make it to the NFL.

 In Week 15 of the 2023 season against the Chicago Bears, Bell intercepted Justin Fields' Hail Mary pass in the end zone to secure a 20–17 win for the Browns.
 The ball got tipped multiple times in the end zone, ending in wide receiver Darnell Mooney's hands as he was falling to the ground; however, Mooney was unable to secure the pass and kicked it straight into Bell's hands.
 In the following game against the Houston Texans, Bell stepped in to perform a kickoff due to Dustin Hopkins and Corey Bojorquez becoming injured during the game.
 As the kicker on the play, Bell tackled the returner.

-In the 2024 season, he appeared in 17 games with 1 start.
+In the 2024 season, Bell appeared in 17 games, including one start.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On March 24, 2025, Bell signed a one-year contract with the Seattle Seahawks.
 On August 28, he was waived from the initial 53-man roster by the Seahawks and re-signed to the practice squad on September 1.
-Bell was elevated on September 13, and made his first regular season appearance with the Seahawks in week 2 against the Pittsburgh Steelers.
+Bell was elevated on September 13, and made his first regular season appearance with the Seahawks in Week 2 against the Pittsburgh Steelers.
 In the following game against the New Orleans Saints, Bell blocked a punt to set up a touchdown for the Seahawks.
 On September 24, he was signed to the active roster.
+In 14 appearances (two starts) for Seattle, Bell logged 0.5 sacks and 15 combined tackles.
+Bell was waived by the Seahawks on December 30.

+Carolina Panthers

+On December 31, 2025, Bell was claimed off waivers by the Carolina Panthers.

+Seattle Seahawks (second stint)

+On March 24, 2026, Bell signed with the Seattle Seahawks.
+Upon returning, it was reported that the Seahawks, who had won Super Bowl LX after Bell had been claimed by Carolina, would present Bell with a Super Bowl ring even though he had not been on the team for the game in recognition of his contributions throughout the season.
+On August 30, he was released.
+He re-signed to be on the practice squad on September 5.